JC-lurker/Prompt-Guard-86m/README.md

     1. **Request Scanning**: Blocks malicious payloads before they reach the LLM.
     2. **Sliding-Window Response Scanning**: Kills the connection mid-stream if the AI starts generating poisoned content.
 - **Automated XML Detection**: Detects and scans tool-like tags (`<crawlResults>`, etc.) even if they are buried in assistant or user roles.
+- **No AI skills required**: Act as a layer between your system and the LLM, drop harmful content before it reaches the your system.

 ## Event Flow